Open Letter to the Honorable Premier of Western Australia, Mr. Colin Barnett

 Everywhere the banks of the estuary are taking on a more beach-like appearance.
 On clean white sand, sea shells, sea weed, red-bait and cuttlefish are in evidence.
 The water tastes salty and it’s not unusual to see large shoals of tiny fish being preyed upon by diving sea birds, kestrels and duikers.
 Continue reading “Dramatic Changes On The Banks Of The Bot River Estuary”

 Just minutes after sunset and two hours after high tide, the skiff in the middle distance lies in shallow water about 50 meters (165 feet) off the shore line.

-It’s 7:50pm and the sun is sinking on the beautiful Bot River Estuary.
+Here on the southern tip of Africa it’s 7:50pm and the sun is sinking on the beautiful Bot River Estuary.

 One can just make out the estuary mouth at extreme left on the horizon.
 The estuary mouth remains closed to the sea for long periods, sometimes years, before it opens naturally to start a new breeding cycle for the many species of fish that populate the estuary.

 One beautiful sunny morning, a few days ago, while walking the long stretch of beach named Grotto Beach near Voëlklip on the Hermanus coastline, I came across this amazing sight — the after-birth of a Southern Right Whale, washed up on the beach.
 At least, that’s what I think it was.

 The whale that is seen most often in Walker Bay is the Southern Right Whale, so my assumption is that it once belonged to a Southern Right.
 However, other species do make an appearance occasionally so one can’t be certain.